jonasbirkelof/beets/docs/beets-php/sessions.md

 The `get()` method recieves two parameters, the key and the optional fallback value.
 The method will first check if the given key exists in the _flash array (`$_SESSION[_flash][$key]`).
 Then, if the key does not exists in the _flash array, it will check in the global session (`$_SESSION[$key]`).
 If the key exists i neither of these arrays, the method will return the fallback value which is `null` by default.

+This might be useful if the message is dependent on user input.

 The code below will demonstrate what will happen if the given key does not exist in the session.

 ```php